jomiguelcarv/LLM-Knowledge-Pool-RAG/README.md

 - An embedding model, such as: "nomic-ai/nomic-embed-text-v1.5-GGUF"

--- In `config.py`, setup the configuration for the model you just downloaded, like so:
+-- In `config.py`, setup the configuration for the model you just downloaded.
+Example for Llama 3:

 ```python
 llama3 = [